textX/textX/docs/grammar.md

     ;

 This rule is called `Hello`.
 After the rule name, there is a colon.
-The body of the rule is given as a textX expression, starting at the colon and and ending with a semicolon.
+The body of the rule is given as a textX expression, starting at the colon and ending with a semicolon.
 This rule tells us that the pattern of `Hello` objects in input strings consists of the string literal `hello`, followed by the ID rule (here ID is a reference to a built-in rule, more about this in a moment).